marcin-jozwikowski/monolog-cli-viewer/README.md

 MCV parses each line of the incoming data and tries to display it using a provided template.

 As of now the [JSON](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Formatter/JsonFormatter.php) and [Line](https://github.com/Seldaek/monolog/blob/main/src/Monolog/Formatter/LineFormatter.php) formatters are supported with their default config and default [message structure](https://github.com/Seldaek/monolog/blob/main/doc/message-structure.md).

+When the received line is not a proper monolog entry in any accepted form, it is displayed as is, in raw value.
+Unless the `-p` flag has been provided.

 As the program is designed to be used in pipeline it also recognizes the file name line from `tail`.
 It is ignored by default.